miker704/Strife/patches.md

   removing, adding, and accepting friend requests are sent live to the user that is being sent that request if that user is at the home dash board and is in the pending friends list the request will be received live and if the sender cancels the requests the pending request on that users screen is also removed live.

 - Added interactions for friend requests for blocking, unblocking, deleting friends, updating friend requests (rejecting friend requests, approving friend requests) and creating friend requests.

+- Added Core Cable call to Add Friend Page when submitting a friend requests by sending successfully submitting their $TR!F3 id if the user to be added is online they will receive LIVE said friend request from that user.

+- Added Core Cable actions to blocked users page for unblocking users and for unblocking and blocking actions across servers and dmServers else where in the app.

+- Added mounting of performing Core Cable Actions onto functionality in the ServerUserOptionsModal, functions including creating a dmServer by clicking on the message option on a user's UPC (User Profile Card), sending a message directly into the UPC and pressing enter to send, Sending/creating a friend request, Updating a friend request (Accepting or ignoring/denying a friend request), deleting a friend/request, blocking, unblocking, kicking (also mounting a remove dmServer action if kicking a dm member of a dmServer containing only 3 members will cause a duplication of a dmserver already containing these two members already), or banning a user.

+- Mounted Cable actions when a user uploads, updates, or removes their profile avatar, or changes their username their location is analyzed and depending on whether they are in a dm/server or in the dashboard will send a request to said online dm/server members to re-render the changes.

+- Mounted Cable actions on inviting members to an already exisiting server.
+- Mounted Cable actions on inviting members to an already exisiting dmServer.

 ### Glitches and bugs Addressed